Value of Loeffler’s Mansion Dropped $6M Overnight—and Nobody Can Explain Why

 There is no indication that Loeffler or her husband acted improperly, or worked to have the value of their estate, and thus their tax bill, lowered through non-public means.
 The Georgia senator’s campaign did not respond to a request for comment for this story.

-But the unusual circumstances around the drop in the property’s worth, and the lack of an explanation for it from county authorities, raise questions about how the process of valuing one of Atlanta’s most expensive homes unfolded.
+But the unusual circumstances around the drop in the property’s official worth, and the lack of an explanation for it from county authorities, raise questions about how the process of valuing one of Atlanta’s most expensive homes unfolded.

 Loeffler and Sprecher, a fabulously wealthy couple cemented in the ranks of Atlanta’s elite, snapped up Descante at the bottom of a recession that crashed the housing market.
-They got it for $7 million less than the original owners, the soap opera moguls behind General Hospital and As the World Turns, were asking.
+They got it for $7 million less than the original owners, the soap-opera moguls behind General Hospital and As the World Turns, were asking.

 At the time, Loeffler and Sprecher were executives at the company he grew from a local energy-trading marketplace to a Fortune 500 behemoth that now owns the New York Stock Exchange.
 The seven-bedroom home in Tuxedo Park, an exclusive subsection of the tony Buckhead neighborhood, features lush, spacious grounds, a garage portico imported from Spain, several Renaissance-era European frescoes, and no fewer than nine antique fireplaces.